ecmwf-ifs/ecaeropt/README.md

 ## Create standard IFS model netcdf files

-To build ifs standard files you may just type (script using SBATCH and openmp is still not implemented.)
+To build ifs standard files you may just type (script using SBATCH is implemented (openmp is a work in progress for mieBB),

 ```
 make ifs-CY46R1
 make ifs-CY48R1
 ```
+in both cases the log files with be stored in logs/ directory.
+The final netcdf will be stored at: outputnc/store_ifsnc/

 ## Custom calculations